rockerhieu/x1f638/README.md

 # x1f638 😸

 This is an example on how to applying MVC, MVP, MVVM in Android.
+See more at http://bit.ly/20C7loC.

 [![screencast](http://g.recordit.co/fM6TwuoZxv.gif)](https://appetize.io/app/vtxhukuxuegf5njx3qhhfn5qgg)